 The Office of Services to Students with Disabilities (SSWD) coordinates services to students who have documented disabilities.
 This includes students with learning disabilities, attention deficit disorder, chronic health disabilities, hard of hearing/deaf, low vision/blind, mobility impairments, acquired brain injuries, and psychiatric disabilities.
-When a student discloses a diagnosed disability to the college, coordinators in the SSWD Office determine and provide appropriate services, accommodations, advocacy and support to the student.
+When a student discloses a diagnosed disability to the university, coordinators in the SSWD Office determine and provide appropriate services, accommodations, advocacy and support to the student.
 All student documentation is confidential, and information regarding students with disabilities who receive the services cannot be shared with parents or others without a consent form signed by the student.
 These forms are available from the SSWD Office, located in Hiemenga Hall.

 Calvin provides outpatient medical services for students.
 By law and professional obligation, Calvin Heath Services protects patients’ rights to privacy and confidentiality.
 Except in serious emergencies, students are responsible for notifying family members or guardians about any personal health problems.
 No information pertaining to the student’s health can be released to anyone, including family members, faculty, or staff, without the student’s written consent.
 In the rare instance when law or policy requires divulging of information, the student is informed of such.

 Most parents understand the importance of ensuring confidentiality for anyone seeking counseling services.
 Indeed, providing a safe, confidential setting is the real cornerstone of any counseling process.
 As legal adults, Calvin students are afforded that critical benefit also.
-However, our experience is that the sizeable majority of students who seek counseling services href="# actually desire that their parents know what is going on in their lives, including how they are feeling emotionally and how they are experiencing the counseling process.
+However, our experience is that the sizeable majority of students who seek counseling services actually desire that their parents know what is going on in their lives, including how they are feeling emotionally and how they are experiencing the counseling process.
 Many students choose to keep their parents informed by themselves.
 Most students have no problem with a parent talking with his/her counselor.
 A signed consent form allows that kind of communication to occur.
 If a counselor feels it is important for him/her to speak with a parent, our experience is that the vast majority of students understand and see how this would help and are supportive of it.
 In rare situations where a student’s safety or the safety of others may be jeopardized, parents may be notified without the consent of the student.
-Be assured that Broene Counseling Center staff understands the role of parents during this sometimes difficult time of transition for their young adult children.
+Be assured that the Center for Counseling and Wellness staff understands the role of parents during this sometimes difficult time of transition for their young adult children.

-If a student receives a minor disciplinary sanction (e.g., a warning, a fine) for some violation of the student conduct code or residence hall regulations (e.g. noise violation, minor "open house" violations, smoking issues, etc.) the college will not normally contact parents.
+If a student receives a minor disciplinary sanction (e.g., a warning, a fine) for some violation of the student conduct code or residence hall regulations (e.g. noise violation, minor "open house" violations, smoking issues, etc.) the university will not normally contact parents.
 If parents learn about such an incident, it will occur at the discretion and initiative of their son or daughter rather than from a phone call or letter from Calvin officials.

 There are some exceptions.
 Any alcohol violation or case involving illegal drugs will result in parental notification.
 In addition, other serious violations of the conduct code that results in disciplinary probation or suspension (e.g. sexual misconduct, repeat offenses, academic dishonesty) will also result in parental notification.
-In some cases, a letter may be sent to parents by the college.
+In some cases, a letter may be sent to parents by the university.
 Other times the preferred method is to give the student a short but reasonable time frame during which to make the first contact with parents.
-Parents are then asked by a son or daughter to contact the college for further discussion with the resident director or dean.
+Parents are then asked by a son or daughter to contact the university for further discussion with the resident director or dean.
 Other exceptions include suicide attempts and hospitalizations.
 (Typically, the hospital that admits the student will contact the parents.
-College officials would make a follow-up call or provide assistance directly to parents at the hospital.)
+University officials would make a follow-up call or provide assistance directly to parents at the hospital.)